tatealive/claimclam/receipt-ms/tests/mcp/TESTING_WITH_CHROME_DEVTOOLS_MCP.md

 ---

-*This testing approach ensures our Receipt Management System works perfectly in real browser environments and provides excellent user experience.*
+*This testing approach ensures our ClaimClam Receipt Management System works perfectly in real browser environments and provides excellent user experience.*